panthomg/PicoBox/use_guide.md

 * *"Search and think... what are the pros and cons of electric vehicles?"* (Provides objective technical tradeoffs)

 ```
-🎤 You:  "Pico, search and think... how will AI change education?"
+🎤 You:  "Hey Pico, search and think... how will AI change education?"
 🔵 Pico: 🧠 *Soft chime* "Searching and thinking..." 💭 *Deep ambient synthesis*
 🔵 Pico: ✨ "The future of education will be transformed by AI in several key ways:
           1. Personalized learning: Adapts to individual learning paces.